suwebdev/wats4000-using-apis/README.md

 npm install

 # serve with hot reload at localhost:8080
-npm run dev
+npm run serve

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
-npm run build --report
 ```

 **Note:** This application has been configured to build files to the `/docs` directory, making it compatible with the "Serve from `master` `/docs` directory" setting for GitHub Pages.
 Please adjust your GH Pages settings accordingly on your repository settings page.

-For a detailed explanation on how this application is configured to work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For detailed explanation on how Vue works, check out the [guide](https://cli.vuejs.org/guide/) and [docs for vue-loader](https://cli.vuejs.org/config/#css-loaderoptions).

 ## Credits
 This project makes use of the [Datamuse API](http://www.datamuse.com/api/), which is a wonderful, free API service that you should support.